knusbaum/glc/README.md

 For the purposes of this document, the callstack grows upwards, meaning if function `A` calls function `B`, `A` is lower on the callstack, and `B` is higher.

 ## Dynamic variables
-While this repo does not implement generic dynamic variables, it demonstrates the concept, and implements a single dynamic variable of type `context.Context`, which is a good use-case for dynamic variables in Go.
+While this library does not implement generic dynamic variables, it demonstrates the concept, and implements a single dynamic variable of type `context.Context`, which is a good use-case for dynamic variables in Go.

 Dynamically-scoped variables are variables whose bindings are passed up through the call stack.
 If function `A` declares a dynamic variable `X` and then calls function `B`, which calls function `C`, `C` is able to see the binding of `X`, even though it has not been passed to `C`.